If you use a computer, you probably have some Microsoft Excel documents on your Mac or PC that you wouldn’t want other

 If you want to see whether an Excel file has password protection or not, check out the Info tab for the document and look at the Protect Workbook section.
 It will tell you whether a password is required to open it or not.

 Excel also allows you to apply more customized security options to your file if necessary.
 It’s important to know what these other options do so you can create the right security for your project.
 Under Protect Document, you’ll find several additional features that may prove useful:

 Mark as Final: This will mark the file as completed, which lets other people know that they shouldn’t make any changes.
-This will not secure the file behind a password, however, so it doesn’t really offer any security.
+Using this option will not secure the data behind a password, however, so it doesn’t offer any security.